 Holga 120WPC pinhole camera is a charming, lightweight camera that excites the professionals.
 Discover the Holga's unique talent for dreamy, beautiful double exposure shots.
 Marvel as your Holga transforms ordinary photographs into extraordinary low-tech works of art.
 A classic!
 The Holga 120WPC Wide Pinhole Camera.
 Having a greatly extended body, the camera enjoys a super wide panoramic view with the horizontal exposure angle reaching as wide as 120 degree.
-Depending on which of the two Film Size Frames is used, the width of the film for the pictures taken can either be 90mm or 120mm.
+Depending on which of the two Film Size Frames is used, the width of the film for the pictures taken is 120mm.

 |TYPE:||120 Medium Format Film Camera|